HashimThePassionate/Linux-Mastery-For-Everyone/16_advance_linux_administration/03.2_linux_shell_programming/01_introduction_to_shell/readme.md

 In brief, you should use the `printf` command instead of the `echo` command if you need to control the output format.

 One key difference is that the `echo` command, by default, prints a **newline character** at the end of its output.
 The `printf` statement does not print a newline character unless you explicitly tell it to.
-(Keep this point in mind when you see the `printf` statement in the `awk` code samples in Chapter 7.)
+(Keep this point in mind when you see the `printf` statement in the `awk` code samples in Section 7.)

 ### `printf` Example